watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud-native applications.md

    If you have never logged into this account, Azure DevOps takes you through a first-run experience:

    - Confirm your contact information and select next.
-   - Select "Create new account".
+   - Select **Create new account**.
    - Enter a fabmedical-SUFFIX for your account name and select Continue.

 7. Create an Azure DevOps Project.

-   - Enter fabmedical as the project name.
+   - Enter `fabmedical` as the project name.
    - Ensure the project is Private.
-   - Choose the "Advanced" dropdown.
+   - Choose the **Advanced** dropdown.
    - Ensure the Version control is set to Git.
-   - Select the "Create" button.
+   - Select the **Create** button.

    ![Create Project Dialog with an arrow pointing at the Create button](media/b4-image51.png)

 8. Next, add an Azure Service Connection to your Azure DevOps Project.
 Select the Project settings gear icon in the bottom left to access your settings.
 Then select Service Connections.

 9. Choose **Create service connection**, then pick **Azure Resource Manager** from the menu, and select **Next**.